petermcd/ip-obfuscator-and-locater/README.md

 The api key can be obtained from IP Stack after signing up for an account.

-THis package makes use of the requirements file.
+This package makes use of the requirements file.
 Installing the requirements can be achieved from calling the following command in the same folder the requirements.txt file is in.